OpenDSA/OpenDSA/RST/en/PL/TypeInference.rst

 Let's now turn our attention to how parametric polymorphism is handled in ML.

-ML uses a static, strongly-typed, type-inferencing interpreter with parametric polymorphism.
-Make sure you understand the meaning of each stated feature of ML's type system.
+ML uses a static, safe type-inferencing interpreter with parametric polymorphism.
+Make sure you understand the meaning of each stated feature of ML's type system before continuing.

 ML's type-inferencing algorithm will always re-construct the least restrictive type possible for a variable or parameter.
-That’s why it has type variables, such as *'a* and *'b* (ML type variables, that is, variables that stand for types instead of values, always start with an apostrophe).
+That’s why it has type variables, such as *'a* and *'b*.
+ML type variables, that is, variables that stand for types instead of values, always start with an apostrophe.

 For example, a variable whose type is inferred to be *'a list* is a list whose elements all have the same type, but this type can be any